Like most people, I’ve spent most of my career working for someone else.

 This ‘bottom-up’ perspective very much informs my insights on jobs, work, and business management.

-I know what it’s like to be on the receiving end of management’s misguided polices and protocols, as opposed to the one signing off on them.
+I know what it’s like to be on the receiving end of management’s misguided practices, polices, and protocols, as opposed to the one signing off on them.
+I’ve seen organizational dysfunction up close, and looked on in frustration as the mediocre parts (and people) of a business dragged it down over time, as opposed its better parts lifting it up.
 I too have been discouraged by what appear to be the easily avoidable organizational failings caused by poor management practices.
-I’ve seen organizational dysfunction up close, and looked on in frustration as the mediocre parts (and people) of a business dragged it down over time, as opposed to the better ones lifting it up.
-And I’ve wondered why what’s so obvious to those of us at the bottom of the organizational pile is so difficult to see by those perched at its top.
+And I’ve wondered why what’s so obvious to those of us at the bottom of the organizational pile seems so difficult to see by those perched at the top.